noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.2.

-A map showing the expansion of the non-native alga *Sargassum horneri* in the Southern California Bight from 2003 - 2015.
-Figure: Modified from Marks et al. 2015
+A map showing the expansion of the non-native seaweed *Sargassum horneri* in the Southern California Bight from 2003 to 2015.
+Figure credit: Modified from Marks et al. 2015.

 ### Details